Please Rotate Your Device

 Since it is such a party killer for landlords, rights of first refusal are hard to negotiate - typically just provided to very large tenants.

-You may want to consider the following as a top of the line right of first refusal (taken from a recent commercial lease provided from a client in California:
+You may want to consider the following as a top of the line right of first refusal (taken from a recent commercial lease provided from a client in Sacramento, California):

 The Tenant shall have a continuous right of first refusal to lease any premises (the "Additional Premises" cross-hatched on Schedule "A") on the third (3rd) floor at any time during the Term of the Lease if, as and when the Landlord receives a bona fide offer to lease from a third party.
 The Landlord shall notify the Tenant in writing and submit a copy of such offer to the Tenant and the Tenant shall have five (5) business days to agree to lease the Additional Premises on the same terms and conditions of such offer, save and except for the Term which shall be co-terminus with the Tenant's existing Expiration Date of <date> and any inducements which will be prorated for the Term, failing which the Landlord may complete the lease with the third party.